Inside Out E-Column: Aligning Employee Engagement with Marketing Communications

 For the most part, the daily work routine consisted of making the bunks, polishing the brass, cleaning the stables – and given the white man’s misguided bias at the time – getting rid of the Indians.
 Measuring performance and production was just as clear-cut.
 All the colonel had to do was inspect the barracks … look at the brass … smell the stables … and count the bodies on the battlefield.

 Everything worked fine for the colonel until he was faced with a dilemma he couldn’t solve by simply exerting his authority – not knowing where the Indians were.
-That’s when he had to count on the scout – that free-spirited guy who wore buckskins instead of uniforms, and did pretty much whatever he wanted.
-He just had to be ready to go when the colonel needed to track down the Indians.
+That’s when he had to count on his trusty scout – that free-spirited guy who wore buckskins instead of uniforms, and did pretty much whatever he wanted.
+He just had to be ready to go when the colonel needed him to track down the Indians.

 Information as the main source of control